babeheim/docs-test/Troubleshooting.md

 #### Are you/your customers using Adblock Plus?
 If "Remove Social Media Buttons" option is enabled, you will miss some brand icons.
 Refer to [#1799]( https://github.com/FortAwesome/Font-Awesome/issues/1799) for more information.

-#### Internet Explorer compatibility mode
+#### Internet Explorer Compatibility Mode
-This feature will cause some random issues with IE, so please disable it by adding to your `head`:
+This feature will cause some random issues with IE, so please disable it by adding the meta tag as the FIRST tag in your `<head>`:
 ```html
 <meta http-equiv="X-UA-Compatible" content="IE=edge">
 ```